-Moving business rates to a site-value basis (Lib Dem policy for 20 years, now called Commercial Landowners Levy) will help the housing market significantly - but not enough.
+Moving business rates to a site-value basis (Lib Dem policy for 20 years) will help the housing market significantly - but not enough.
 Underused commercial land currently paying little or no rates will cost owners more to hold, thus become more likely to be built out in whatever use is most appropriate - and in most of the country it is homes that are most needed.